-Up until we sleep-trained LO, I struggled with sleep deprivation, sleeping in one-hour increments.
-I felt robbed of my time because I was constantly breastfeeding, and frustrated when I couldn’t figure out why my newborn was crying and how to get him to calm down.
+Up until we sleep trained, I struggled with sleep deprivation, sleeping in one-hour increments.
+I felt robbed of time because I was breastfeeding.
+I grew frustrated when I couldn’t understand why my newborn was crying or how to get him to calm down.

 Feed the baby after he wakes up

-I used to nurse LO to sleep because it was almost guaranteed that he would knock out.
+I used to nurse my baby to sleep because it was almost guaranteed that he would knock out.
 While it almost always worked, I also created a little guy who relied too much on nursing to fall asleep.

 Establish a routine

 I couldn’t believe it when people told us not to rock him to sleep.
 “How cruel!
 They don’t know what they’re talking about!”
 I couldn’t wrap my thoughts around the idea that you shouldn’t rock your baby to sleep.

-Then I heard the old adage of putting him down drowsy but awake.
-I would hold him (er, probably rock him) until his eyes would start to slowly close, and then lay him down into his crib in slow motion.
+I heard the old adage of putting him down drowsy but awake.
+I would hold him until his eyes would close, and then lay him down into his crib in slow motion.
 The minute his body hit contact with the mattress… BAM!
 Those eyes flew open, and drowsy was out the door.

 All in hindsight

-I wish I could give myself advice back then, but at that moment I could only trust people when they said it would get better.
+I wish I could give myself advice back then.
+But at that moment I could only trust people when they said it would get better.
 And it absolutely did.

 - Newborn Care Tips and Tricks for Moms You’ll Be Glad You Read